 Remember to stay within the rules of the curriculum that your school lays out.
 There’s no point getting into trouble by deviating wildly.

 Think of your learners!
 What topic and context will they find engaging?
 What level of language will be challenging but achievable?

 Time to be specific.
 What exactly do you want them to learn?
 Remember the four layers of language from ‘How to Set a Context’?
 What is the function and form you will ask learners to use?

 You’re not a mind reader.
 Just because you teach it, doesn’t mean that they’ve learned it.
 You need to make sure you know what you’re going to see, or hear, that will tell you if your learners are better able to do what you want them to.

 In this case, presumably the learners are in the process of looking for jobs themselves and need brushing up on their modals.
 You can see the language required by the curriculum, and the aim itself is specific because it includes the four layers of language (topic, context, function, form):

 Oh, and don’t forget that you can speed up writing your aims (and all of your planning and administrative work) with this technique here.

 BONUS!
 Personal Aims

-How do you want to improve as a teacher?
+Would you like to improve as a teacher?
+Of course!

-I always like to have a personal aim for lessons, too.
-It might be related to working on rapport with a particular troublesome student, or improving my monitoring of students.
+It might only be something minor, like making sure I give my instructions in the right order.
+Or it could be that I want to build rapport with a quieter class.
 Either way, it’s building my skills in the classroom, just as I want my other aims to build my students’ skills.